 You’re shopping at your local home improvement store and suddenly you remember you need to grab a new air filter.
 You walk down the right aisle and browse through the selection the store has in stock.

 Using The Wrong Size Air Filter

-Using the wrong size air filter won’t necessarily damage your HVAC system, at least not immediately.
-It does have an impact, though.
-Using the wrong size reduces the efficiency of your heating and cooling system.
-This can quickly add up and becomes more of an apparent issue you’ll likely notice on your next utility bill.
+An incorrectly sized filter reduces the efficiency of your heating and cooling system.
+This can quickly add up and becomes more of an apparent issue that you’ll likely notice on your next utility bill.

 Not Sure If You’re Using The Right Size Filter?